 Back or disc pain is becoming increasingly common for individuals of all ages.
 The spinal discs are prone to injury because of the extreme amount of pressure/stress placed on the lower back and neck.
-Fortunately, most cases of back pain heal on their own, while others can cause long-term chronic pain that can be difficult to manage, without proper treatment.
+Fortunately, most cases of back pain heal on their own, while others can cause long-term chronic pain that can be difficult to manage without proper treatment.

 Different types of pain can be caused by problems with the spinal discs.
 The spinal discs are elastic sections of the spine that sit between the vertebrae.
 They are made up of materials called annulus fibrosus on the outside and a gel-like material called nucleus pulposus on the inside.

 These discs are flexible, which allows for a range of motion to the spine and body shock absorption to increase comfort when in motion.
-When an individual visits a chiropractor, the practitioner will not know the exact cause of the pain, but only that it hurts around a certain area.
+When an individual visits a chiropractor, the practitioner will not know the exact cause of the pain, only that it hurts around a certain area.
 Our spinal experts will help individuals understand the different types of ailments or conditions that could be affecting the spine.
 Then a customized treatment plan can be developed.

 Spinal disc pain has two major sources of pain related to spinal discs: They are disc degeneration and nerve root pain.
 They are most common in the neck and the lower back.
 Individuals need to be informed of the difference to understand what is happening with the spine and potential treatment options to alleviate the pain and heal the problem.

 This can irritate any nearby nerve roots causing inflammation and pain.
-If the disc herniates or breaks through then the outer protective material tears, letting the cushion/gel leak out and come in contact with the nerve root/s, which could also cause pinching and inflammation.
+If the disc herniates or breaks through, the outer protective material tears, letting the cushion/gel leak out and come in contact with the nerve root/s, which could also cause pinching and inflammation.
 Treatment for a bulging or herniated disc includes:

 Spinal disc problems can be similar in their pain and symptoms.
-For example, degenerative disc disease can weaken the spinal discs to such a degree that nerve root pain follows creating a dual combination of pain.
-The conditions require various approaches and treatment methods often done in combination.
+For example, degenerative disc disease can weaken the spinal discs to such a degree that nerve root pain follows, creating a dual combination of pain.
+The conditions require various approaches and treatment methods, often done in combination.
 However, they require a proper diagnosis to create a proper and custom treatment program for every individual.
 This will ensure the root cause of the disc pain is properly identified and handled.
 Call us to learn more.

 Browning, J E. “Chiropractic distractive decompression in the treatment of pelvic pain and organic dysfunction in patients with evidence of lower sacral nerve root compression.”
 Journal of manipulative and physiological therapeutics vol. 11,5 (1988): 426-32.

-Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
-We provide and present clinical collaboration with specialists from a wide array of disciplines.
+We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*
+Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
+Our office has reasonably attempted to provide supportive citations and has identified the relevant research studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez, DC, or contact us at 915-850-0900.